For that matter, so could Kaworu and all the EVAs depending on which interpretation you take.

 In one episode of Tiny Toon Adventures, Gogo Dodo asks Buster, Babs, and Plucky to rescue his friends from a Circus of Fear.
 Said friends include a Dragon, a Pegasus, and a Sphynx.
 The poor creatures are being magically tortured to perform and there's a risk they will disappear forever if they don't return to Wackyland in time.

-Played for Laughs in Two Stupid Dogs.
+Played for Laughs in 2 Stupid Dogs.
 The two unicorns on Noah's Ark get their horns chewed off by the little dog who sees their horns as nothing but tasty bones.

-Rainbow Dash hurts her wings in "Read It And Weep".
+My Little Pony: Friendship is Magic has Rainbow Dash hurt her wings in "Read It And Weep".
 She goes stir-crazy with boredom due to being grounded and stuck in a hospital ward.
 She's still better off than her fellow patient who is stuck in a full body cast.
 Also happened in the season 2 premiere when Discord took away the wings and horns of the non-Earth Pony Mane Cast members to make his game more "fair".
 Twilight and Rarity Freak Out.